daos-stack/daos/docs/admin/self_healing.md

 * **`pool_rebuild`** — Whether, following a pool map update, rebuild activities automatically get triggered (or not) for the affected pools.

+For both `exclude` and `pool_exclude` it should be noted that when disabled, future operations (pool create, object update, rebuild tasks, etc.) may time out and retry until either the exclusion happens or the unavailable targets/engines become available again.

 The pool level property has flags `exclude;rebuild;delay_rebuild` which indicate the following: